 Everyday Racism App

 Everyday Racism is the first mobile app of its kind designed to challenge understandings of racism.
-All Together Now, Western Sydney University, Deakin University and Melbourne University developed the Everyday Racism app based on their extensive research in the field of racism and anti-racism.
 The content is based on real-life experiences of everyday racism.

 A world-first mobile phone app, Everyday Racism is a game/education app, which challenges players to live a week in the life of an Aboriginal man, a Muslim woman, an Indian student or just yourself.